mattiaspilroth/ot-security-notes/README.md

 - How security controls behave under degraded or constrained conditions
 - Why traditional IT security assumptions often fail in OT environments
-- How risk accumulates through soft failures rather than explicit incidents
+- How risk accumulates through soft failures rather than explicit security incidents
 - The gap between assessed security posture and operational reality
 - How trust, identity, and connectivity assumptions decay over time